 The implementation of a standardized benchmarking for AISA applications by the WHO/ITU's AI4H-FG will therefore be an important step towards closing this gap.
 Paving the way for the safe and transparent application of AI technology will help improve access to healthcare for many people all over the globe.
 It will enable earlier diagnosis of conditions, more efficient care-navigation through the health systems and ultimately better health as it is currently pursued by UN's sustainable development goal (SDG) number 3.

-According to the current version of the thematic classification scheme document C-027 of the FG, the categorization of the Topic "AI-based symptom assessment" is applicable as follows:
+According to the current version of the thematic classification scheme document C-027 of the FG, the categorization of the Topic "AI-based symptom assessment" is applicable as described in Table 1.

 Table 1 – FG-AI4H thematic classification scheme